 At the beginning of the year, the environment ministry says that Germany plans to develop a ‘G20 Action Plan on Climate and Energy for Growth’.
 The federal government wants G20 leaders to adopt it at the G20 summit in Hamburg and include its key provisions in the final communiqué.
 A first discussion paper by the German government is debated at several meetings of the G20’s Sustainability Working Group at the beginning of the year.
 From the outset, talks are stymied by incoming US President Trump’s campaign promise that he would “cancel” the Paris Climate Agreement once he was in office – and his administration’s lack of a clear position since.

 Trump repeatedly postpones his decision on whether or not to leave the Paris Agreement.
 In early April, G7 energy ministers fail to sign a joint statement reaffirming the member states’ clear commitment to the Paris Agreement at the end of their meeting in Rome.
 The US representatives refuse to support such a provision and the remaining countries argue that issuing a joint statement without it would be “a step backwards”.
 The US administration was “in the process of reviewing many of its policies and reserves its position on this issue, which will be communicated at a future date,” according to the Italian Chair’s summary.

-While observers close to the G20 process say the American delegation has been more cooperative to create a G20 energy and climate action plan to be added to the leaders’ statement at the summit in Hamburg on 7 and 8 July, the whole document still hinges on the final decision of the US government on its position on climate change.
+While observers close to the G20 process say the American delegation has been more cooperative to create a G20 energy and climate action plan to be added to the leaders’ statement at the summit in Hamburg on 7 and 8 July, the whole document still hinges on the final decision of US President Trump and other G20 leaders.
 Because there is no G20 energy minister meeting to settle the issue, Merkel herself will be the last one to ensure a joint statement and document.